A Natural Approach

 R

-A balanced air element allows you to experience mental agility with feelings of lightness & compassion.
+A balanced air element may permit feelings of mental agility, as though we feel “light”.
 Anatomically, it is located in the center of your chest, just over the sternum.
-Energetically, it is associated with uddiyana bandha, or “upward lifting” lock, which encourages loving feelings of lightness & compassion.
-A deficit in the heart chakra occurs when we feel lonely, unloved, unfocused, or unproductive.
-An overly active heart chakra occurs when we are carried away by racing thoughts, or feel overly attached.
-In order to balance this chakra, we emphasize the power of the hearth through chest-focused postures such as cobra, bridge, & bow.
-By integrating chest-focused ties such as the star harness, we are able to further emphasize this connection.
+Energetically, it is associated with uddiyana bandha, or “upward lifting” lock, which encourages loving feelings of compassion.
+A deficit in heart-related energy may often be experienced when we feel lonely, unloved, unfocused, or unproductive.
+Overly active heart-related energy may be experienced when we feel carried away by our racing thoughts, or feel overly attached.
+To balance heart energy, we emphasize the opening of the chest through yoga postures like cobra, bridge, & bow.
+By integrating chest-focused ties such as the star harness, we can emphasize this connection further.
 Here, we begin to practice our rope floorwork as it relates to Dharana & Dhyana.

 S